M-o-a-T/moat-kv/docs/source/tutorial.rst

 needs to be escaped on the command line.
 Experience shows that people tend to forget that.
 A "real" underscore ``_`` is not escaped.

-There's also the empty path (i.e. the top of DistKV's entry hierarchy, not the same as a path that consists of an empty-string element!) which is coded as a stand-alone ``:`` for much the same reason.
+There's also the empty path (i.e. the top of MoaT-KV's entry hierarchy, not the same as a path that consists of an empty-string element!) which is coded as a stand-alone ``:`` for much the same reason.